Do you have an unwanted hump on your upper back/back of your neck?

-If you got a weird humor like me you will also be entertained.
+If you got weird humor like me you will also be entertained.

 Besides doing exercises, you also have to “train” yourself to become much better at maintaining good posture.

-You will need to become more aware of both how good posture feels and looks like.
+You will need to become more aware of how good posture feels and looks like.

 Stretching and strengthening muscles make it easier for you to maintain good posture, but it is not going to help if you keep having poor posture.